GRADUATE RESOURCES FOR

 Graduate Enrichment and Advancement Resources and Services (GEARS) is the Graduate Division's multi-track professional development series designed to prepare graduate students for success while at UC Merced and beyond.

-Competitive Edge Summer Bridge
+Competetive Edge Summer Bridge

 The transition from undergraduate to graduate students can be extremely difficult, leading to potential problems with student success, retention and even graduation.
 The UC Merced Competitive Edge Summer Bridge program addresses this critical point in a graduate student’s development and helps to ensure that participants are better equipped to complete their degrees and go on to successful careers.